cszach/t/README.md

   original Utah teapot (3488 tris) with normal material, with an FPS counter at the top-left (might not be visible due to the output being constantly overwritten); useful for testing performance.
+- [`teapot2.cpp`](src/teapot2.cpp): a blue Utah teapot with ambient lighting and a point light traveling in a circle.
+Showcases specular highlights;
 - [`triangle.cpp`](src/triangle.cpp): a simple triangle printed to the terminal screen.
 Demonstrates how to set up a custom 3D geometry.